Kuch Rang Pyar Ke Aise Bhi SPOILER: Here’s How The Show Will End…

-Sony channel shocked the viewers by deciding to end the popular show, Kuch Rang Pyar Ke Aise Bhi and extending the other show, Beyhadh to accommodate Kaun Banega Crorepati 9.
-The viewers are extremely upset and had started requesting and even demanding the channel and the makers not to end the show, but to no avail!
+Sony channel shocked the viewers of the popular show, Kuch Rang Pyar Ke Aise Bhi, deciding to end it while extending another show, Beyhadh to accommodate Kaun Banega Crorepati 9.
+The viewers are extremely upset and had requested and even demanded the channel and the makers not to end the show, but to no avail!

 KRPKAB recently shot for the final episode and here's how the show will end...